MartinGell/Prediction_Reliability/README.md

 ## 2. Input connectivity file
 One FC file, shaped subject*connection(i.e. features) placed in the `/input/` folder.
 Features come from the upper (or lower) triangle of an FC matrix.
 There is an example file in the folder called 'Example_Schaefer400x17_hcpaging_2' which has 2 subjects and 78k (random) features.

-For the file format I use .jay file format as it is faster to read but.
-Csv also works, but few lines need to be changed (see below for details).
+For the file format I use .jay file format as it is faster to read but .csv also works, but few lines need to be changed (see below for details).
 To compile a .jay file you can use:

 ```
 import datatable as dt